Undergraduate Summer Internship

 Co-Sponsorship of Student Events

-The Bobst Center may occasionally contribute funding to help Princeton University student organizations cover the costs of outside speakers, colloquia or research on questions related to peace and justice.
-Please provide a short proposal that briefly describes the activity and its relationship to peace and justice, explains the significance of the work, indicates other sponsors and provides a detailed budget.
-Proposals should be submitted to [email protected] with the subject line Student Group Funding Request.
+The Bobst Center may occasionally contribute funding to help Princeton University student organizations cover the costs of outside speakers, colloquia, or other educational events on questions related to peace and justice.
+All student group requests for funding should be made though the SAFE system.
+Applications should include an event description that outlines the activity and its relationship to peace and justice, as well as a budget outlining how funds will be allocated.
+Peace and justice must be a central theme.
+Please direct questions to [email protected].

-Those who win Bobst support will be asked to include the Bobst Center for Peace and Justice as a sponsor on any promotional materials for the event and provide a written statement about how they used the center’s resources and about what they accomplished.
+Those who are granted Bobst support will be asked to include the Bobst Center for Peace and Justice as a sponsor on any promotional materials for the event and provide a written statement about how the center’s resources were utilized.